 For centuries Gold has been the standard of trade or backing of all types of currency until it was ‘uncoupled’ by Nixon in 1971.

 The future of trade and commerce is in the digital sphere – are you in the know?

-Established currencies trade on markets via exchange rates with relatively minuscule increments of change in price and value but in comparison, the bitcoin can jump in value by $100 within hours – prompting skepticism in its stability.
-Per Google Engineer Ray Kurzweil, who is revered as a “prophet” for his mysterious predictions, such inconsistency undermines the cryptocurrency’s value as a currency.
+Established currencies trade on markets via exchange rates with relatively minuscule increments of change in price and value.
+In comparison, the Bitcoin can jump in value by $100 within hours (or minutes) – prompting scepticism about its stability.

 The aim is nevertheless to relieve dependency on money or more so, the iron grip and often abusive control that some banking institutions have over consumers.